- Invoice

 Recommended Articles

-In Japan, businesses are categorized into two types: taxable businesses and tax-exempt businesses.
-A taxable business is defined as one with taxable sales exceeding 10 million yen during the base period.
-Conversely, a tax-exempt business is one with taxable sales of 10 million yen or less, which refers to a business that is exempt from the obligation to pay consumption tax.
+First, businesses in Japan are categorized into two types: taxable businesses and tax-exempt businesses.
+A taxable business is defined as one whose taxable sales for the base period exceed 10 million yen.
+On the other hand, a tax-exempt business is one with taxable sales of 10 million yen or less, referring to businesses that are exempt from the obligation to pay consumption tax.

-While tax-exempt businesses are significantly impacted, taxable businesses must also make preparations, such as establishing internal policies and notifying business partners.
+While tax-exempt businesses are significantly affected, taxable businesses also need to make preparations, such as establishing internal policies and notifying business partners.

-Starting October 1, 2023, the primary objective of the invoice system is to eliminate 'tax profit' by requiring businesses to pay the consumption tax collected from consumers to the government rather than retaining it as profit.
+Starting October 1, 2023, the primary purpose of the invoice system is to eliminate "profit tax" by requiring businesses to pay the consumption tax collected from consumers to the government rather than retaining it as their own profit.

-In October 2019, the consumption tax rate was increased to 10%, while a reduced tax rate of 8% was introduced for certain items such as daily necessities and food and beverages.
-With current invoices, different consumption tax rates are mixed, requiring each product to be calculated separately based on its respective tax rate.
+In October 2019, the consumption tax rate was increased to 10%, and a reduced tax rate of 8% was introduced for certain items such as daily necessities and food and beverages.
+With the invoices currently in use, different consumption tax rates are mixed, requiring recalculations for each individual product based on its respective tax rate.

-By introducing the invoice (qualified invoice) system, businesses can accurately record the 'consumption tax amount' and 'consumption tax rate,' thereby achieving operational simplification.
+By introducing the invoice (qualified invoice) system, companies can accurately record the consumption tax amount and consumption tax rate, thereby achieving business simplification.

 The invoice system is effective in preventing tax fraud.
-With the introduction of reduced tax rates following the consumption tax hike, certain items such as food products are taxed at 8%.
-However, some instances have occurred where products subject to a 10% consumption tax are fraudulently labeled as 8% to gain profit.
+With the introduction of reduced tax rates following the consumption tax hike, certain items such as food are set at 8%.
+In some cases, fraudulent activities occur where items subject to a 10% consumption tax are incorrectly recorded as 8% to gain profit.

-For business entities, a reduction in fraud by suppliers may lead to a decrease in their own tax burden.
+For business entities, a reduction in fraud by suppliers may potentially lower their own tax burden.

-The introduction of the invoice system promotes the digitalization of transactions with business partners, eliminating the need for traditional invoicing, printing, and mailing processes, which significantly improves operational efficiency.
+The introduction of the invoice system promotes the digitalization of transactions with partner companies, eliminating the need for traditional invoice printing and mailing tasks, which significantly improves operational efficiency.

-Following the introduction of the invoice system, businesses must switch to the required "qualified invoices" to remain eligible for tax credit deductions.
-It is necessary to add the qualified invoice issuer registration number, applicable tax rates, and the consumption tax amount categorized by tax rate to the existing categorized invoices.
+After the introduction of the invoice system, companies will be unable to receive tax credits unless they switch to the required qualified invoices.
+It is necessary to add the registration number of the qualified invoice issuer, the applicable tax rate, and the consumption tax amount categorized by tax rate to the conventional itemized invoices.

-If a business partner is a tax-exempt entity, they cannot issue invoices (qualified invoices), which means you will be unable to receive purchase tax credits.
+If a business partner is a tax-exempt entity, they cannot issue an invoice (qualified invoice), which means you will be unable to receive purchase tax credits.

-While it would be ideal for business partners to switch to becoming qualified invoice issuers, this is not always guaranteed; therefore, careful judgment will be required in selecting business partners moving forward.
+While it would be ideal if business partners switched to becoming qualified invoice issuers, this is not always guaranteed; therefore, careful judgment will be required in the selection of business partners moving forward.

 To select business partners effectively, it is necessary to organize customer data and assign the correct invoice numbers.
-It can be said that the launch of the invoice system has increased the necessity for robust customer management.
+It can be said that the launch of the invoice system has increased the necessity of customer management.

 Click here for information regarding the assignment of invoice registration numbers to customer data.

-Regarding invoice registration numbers, while a list of qualified invoice issuers is publicly available, variations in the notation of names and addresses can make it extremely difficult to link public information with your own customer data without a method to reconcile these discrepancies.
-If this process ultimately requires manual verification, the workload becomes immense.
+Regarding invoice registration numbers, while a list of qualified invoice issuers is published, there are inconsistencies in the notation of names and addresses.
+Consequently, it is necessary to devise a method to reconcile these inconsistencies when linking published information with your own customer data, and such efforts are extremely difficult.
+If this ultimately requires manual verification, the workload becomes enormous.

-It is particularly difficult to accurately identify registration numbers when a single corporation holds multiple registration numbers or when registration numbers are assigned at the office or branch level.
+It is particularly difficult to accurately identify registration numbers when a single corporation holds multiple registration numbers or when registration numbers are held at the office level.

-If your company has many transactions with small-to-medium enterprises or at the office/branch level, implementing tools or services specialized in data maintenance may be a practical solution.
+If your company has many transactions with small and medium-sized enterprises or at the office level, introducing tools or services specialized in data maintenance may be a realistic solution.

-2024 Latest Edition: Assigning Invoice System Registration Numbers Using Office Data
+[2024 Edition] Assigning Invoice System Registration Numbers Using Business Establishment Data

-The invoice system was implemented on October 1, 2023; however, transitional measures are in place that allow tax-exempt businesses to defer becoming qualified invoice issuers.
+Although the Invoice System was implemented on October 1, 2023, transitional measures exist that allow tax-exempt businesses to defer becoming qualified invoice issuers.

-There is a six-year transitional period, meaning businesses do not need to rush to become qualified invoice issuers by October 1, 2023.
+There is a six-year transitional period, meaning businesses were not required to become qualified invoice issuers by October 1, 2023.

-As shown above, an 80% deduction is allowed for the first three years, followed by a 50% deduction for the subsequent three years.
-These transitional measures allow businesses to consider whether to become a taxable entity until September 30, 2029.
+As noted above, an 80% deduction is allowed for the first three years, followed by a 50% deduction for the subsequent three years.
+These transitional measures allow businesses to consider whether to become taxable entities until September 30, 2029.

-Procurement staff on the ordering side should verify the registration numbers of their business partners within this timeframe.
+Procurement managers should verify the registration numbers of their business partners within this timeframe.

-Qualified invoice issuers can revoke their registration by submitting a "Notification of Revocation of Registration" to the tax office, which will terminate the validity of their registration at the beginning of the taxable period.
+Qualified invoice issuers can revoke their registration effective from the first day of a taxable period by submitting a "Notification of Revocation of Registration" to the tax office.

-This means that even if a tax-exempt business registers as an invoice issuer, they can subsequently withdraw that registration.
+This means that even if a tax-exempt business registers as an invoice issuer, they can subsequently cancel that registration.

-For those on the ordering side, it may be prudent to re-verify the invoice registration status of suppliers shortly before October 1, even if they have been checked previously.
+For procurement managers, it may be prudent to re-verify the invoice registration status of suppliers shortly before October 1, even if they have been checked previously.

-Therefore, it is necessary to conduct internal training to prevent errors or omissions in invoices and ensure that all employees understand the invoice system.
+Therefore, it is essential to conduct internal training to prevent errors or omissions in invoices and ensure that all staff understand the system.

-Benefits of implementing the invoice system include improved operational efficiency and fraud prevention.
+Benefits of introducing the Invoice System include improved operational efficiency and fraud prevention.
 Conversely, a disadvantage is the change in invoice formatting.
 Furthermore, failure to properly manage business partners may result in disadvantages for your company.

 Why not take this opportunity to revisit "internal data maintenance," which you may have been putting off?

-With uSonar's corporate data LBC, we can support your transition to the invoice system.
+uSonar's corporate data LBC can support your transition to the Invoice System.
 Please check the details in the document below.

 About the Author